-For example, a bank might use digital signage to share weather updates, stock performance, or even traffic flow in the area.
+For example, a bank might use specialized financial digital signage to share weather updates, stock performance, or even traffic flow in the area.
 All of this information comes from outside sources and provides valuable insight to customers.

 With a branded overlay, you present the weather and other information with your logo highlighted at the top of the screen.
 The overlay features your brand colors and imagery, proving that your company is a trusted source for news and information.